-Two thirds of automotive materials goes into interior trim, for seat covers, roof and door liners and carpets where woven fabrics still dominate the other uses include types, air bags and filters.
+Two-thirds of automotive materials go into interior trim, for seat covers, roof and door liners, and carpets where woven fabrics still dominate the other uses include types, airbags, and filters.

-Although non-woven and woven fabrics account for the majority of technical textiles, warp knitted and to lesser extent, weft knitted structures has captured some special end use markets.
-These are particulars where lerfain properties such as drapability , open work, knitting to shape, mouldability, extensibility, lightness of weight, strength and cost are at a premium and can be tailored for requirements.
+Although non-woven and woven fabrics account for the majority of technical textiles, warp-knitted, and to a lesser extent, weft-knitted structures have captured some special end-use markets.
+These are particulars where certain properties such as drapability, openwork, knitting to shape, mouldability, extensibility, lightness of weight, strength, and cost are at a premium and can be tailored for requirements.

 Application of Technical Textiles:

 There are some important applications of technical textile which have pointed out in the below:

 These are polymer fabrics used in the construction of harbor works, road drains, and breakwaters and for land reclamation, and many other civil engineering purposes.
 The geotextiles market requires bulk quantities of material.